Factorization of the dijet cross section in hadron-hadron collisions: Collinear functions

 The phase spaces for the naive collinear contribution and the zero-bin contribution are shown in Fig.~\ref{jetphase} (a), (b) respectively.
 Here we consider the integrated gluon jet function $\mathcal{J}_g$.

-We present the result with the prescription given by Eq.~(\ref{v1}) in computing the zero-bin contributions.
-As we will see in Eq.~(\ref{ab}), when the result is IR finite, we obtain the same result whichever prescriptions we employ as long as the same prescription is applied to the virtual and the real contributions.

 The Feynman diagrams for the gluon jet function at one loop are shown in Fig.~\ref{gluejet}.
 Figs.~\ref{gluejet} (a) and (b) are the virtual and real corrections from the Wilson lines.
 Figs.~\ref{gluejet} (c)--(e) are the cut diagrams for a fermion, a gluon and a ghost loop respectively.
 The vertical dashed lines represent the unitarity cuts.
+We present the result by including the modified Wilson lines in Eq.~(\ref{rareg}) to extract the rapidity divergence.

 The naive collinear and zero-bin contributions from Fig.~\ref{gluejet} (a) are given as